Answers to Member Questions

 Yes.
-Offering an account based pension is one of the criteria that the new fund will need to meet.
+Offering an account based pension is one of the criteria that Statewide met.

 When can I start an account based pension?

-If you are over age 60 you can start an account based pension once your NTGPASS savings account has transferred to the new fund.
+If you are over age 60 you can start an account based pension once your NTGPASS savings account has transferred Statewide.
+This is also possible if you transfer your superannuation to another fund that provides an account based pension after the successor fund transfer.
 You can start an account based pension even if you are working.

 Should I delay my retirement until after the successor fund transfer occurs?

 This will be a decision for individual members.
-The Northern Territory Superannuation Office will provide details of the new fund, and what it will offer NTGPASS members, once it has been selected.
+The Northern Territory Superannuation Office will provide more details of what Statewide is offering to NTGPASS members during 2019.
 You can then decide whether you want to delay your retirement until after transfer.

-You have mentioned that the new fund needs to give NTGPASS members “equivalent rights”.
+You have mentioned that Statewide needs to give NTGPASS members “equivalent rights”.
 What does this mean?

-It is a legal requirement that the new fund confers at least “equivalent rights” in respect of benefits to those currently offered within your NTGPASS savings account.
+It is a legal requirement that Statewide confers at least “equivalent rights” in respect of benefits to those currently offered within your NTGPASS savings account.
 This is not the same as guaranteeing the same investment returns as have been historically received by NTGPASS members or that there will be no change to the fees paid by members.